 Activity 1: Small Dots

 Note: Georges Seurat (1859-1891) was a French neo-impressionist artist known for his pointillism technique.
 This technique consists of painting by juxtaposing small dots of paint whose colours influence each other, modifying the intensity of their tone and then harmonizing to create the impression of a realistic image.
-Seurat's best-known work made using this technique, A Sunday Afternoon on the Island of La Grande Jatte, required 2 years of work.
+Seurat's best-known work made using this technique, A Sunday Afternoon on the Island of La Grande Jatte, required two years of work.

 Introduce students to the painting A Sunday Afternoon on the Island of La Grande Jatte and briefly explain the pointillism technique used by Seurat.
 Tell them that the painting measures approximately 2 m by 3 m, and then encourage them to think about how many small brushstrokes were required to make the entire painting.
 Next, have the students create a collective work of art based on the pointillism technique.
 The work will be done on a legal size sheet of paper (21.6 cm by 35.6 cm).
 Show students a set of coloured markers and ask them to estimate how many dots they will need to make with the markers to complete the work.
 Students may spontaneously suggest numbers, but since they do not have any benchmark quantities to work with, there may be a wide range of answers.
 Ask them if they can suggest a strategy that would allow them to formulate a reasonable estimation.
-For example, students can suggest that they draw a square with dimensions of 1 cm by 1 cm and count the number dots needed to fill it.
+For example, students can suggest that they draw a square with dimensions of 1 cm by 1 cm and count the number of dots needed to fill it.

 Then discuss with the class the meaning of their estimations by asking questions such as: